-In Fiscal Year 2017/18, 184 individuals were referred to treatment, and 14 engaged in treatment.
-The Average interval between referral and initiation of treatment was 154.7 days (SD 122.3 days).
+In Fiscal Year 2017/18, 99 individuals were referred to treatment, and 14 engaged in treatment.
+The average interval between referral and initiation of treatment was 154.7 days (SD 122.3 days).
 Data related to duration of mental illness were not collected Detailed referral demographic data are included in the supplemental spreadsheets.

-Access and Linkage to Treatment Strategy Number of individuals referred to tx in FY 17/18 184 Number of identified individuals who engaged in tx 14 Average interval in days b/w referral and tx 154.7 Standard deviation 122.3
+L Phonograph Access and Linkage to Treatment Strategy 99 Number of individuals referred to tx in FY 17/18 Number of identified individuals who engaged in tx 14 Number of Identified manyiodals and colored 154.7 Average interval in days b/w referral and tx 122,3 Standard deviation المدار مطابط والد

-The following is a summary of data on referrals to treatment and PEI programs for underserved populations.
+Timely Access to Services for Underserved Populations Strategy The following is a summary of data on referrals to treatment and PEI programs for underserved populations.
 We found that 7% of the 126 referred TAYs received treatment; 10% of the 87 referred Latino/Hispanic youth; 0% of the 4 Asian youth; 10% of Black or African American youth; 0% of the one Native American youth; and 10% of the LGBTQ youth received treatment.

-16 San Joaquin County has identified the following underserved populations.
+$^{17}$ San Joaquin County has identified the following underserved populations.
 In some instances, these populations are represented in treatment, but less so in prevention and early intervention.
 A) Hispanic/Latino; B) Asian; C) Black/African American; D) American Indian; E) Transitional Age Youth; F) Older Adult; G) Homeless; H) Veterans; I) LGBTQ: J) Non-English speaking.